tmcgilchrist/ghuntley/content/notes/employment.md

 7. Regret - This one helped me out the most.
 I ask myself "Would I regret not working at this company with its people and product X years from now?"

 8. Growth - What are the trends in that industry?
 Has the company expanded or contracted recently?
 Do potential coworkers have a growth mindset?

+9. Remote - Were they remote from day #1?
+Is the _entire_ company on-board and structured for it?